gdsc-uowmalaysiakdu/gdsc-uowmalaysiakdu.github.io/index.md

 Google Developer Student Club (GDSC) is a program presented by Google Developers.
 GDSCs are university based community groups for students.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
 By joining a GDSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.

+## Background

+GDSC launched in 2017 as a pilot in India to help solve the challenges that university graduates were facing securing employment in the tech industry.
+We aimed to provide students with the resources, opportunities, and experience necessary to be industry ready, all while still pursuing their degrees.
+Since then, the program grew to Indonesia and Africa.
+This year we are growing globally.
+From Asia to Africa; Europe, Japan, Middle East, Australia, New Zealand, Latin America, and North America- GDSCs are training thousands of student developers and working with their communities to solve real-life problems.
+Check out some of our stories to learn more.
+We are currently in over 1500+ universities across the globe in 100+ countries!

 ## Why join us?

 ### Connect with others